Summer Research Program

 Description of the Program

-The GHC Summer Research Program provides paid scientific assistantships, along with bringing together the community and organizations with an interest in the health of our local tributaries.
-Summer Research Program Applications will be made available during Winter quarter.
-Please email Dr. Amanda Gunn for more information.
+The GHC Summer Research Program provided paid scientific assistantships, along with bringing together the community and organizations with an interest in the health of our local tributaries.

 summer research student presenting his topic to a group of interested community members